-We use your personal data to accept you as a new or returning customer to provide you with the products and services you have requested in accordance with the Terms and Conditions of business.
+We use your personal data to accept you as a new or returning member to provide you with the products and services you have requested in accordance with the Terms and Conditions of business.

 - To send you service communications, including in relation to changes to our Terms and Conditions of Business